Our Guiding Principles

 We understand that some international students will face unique challenges traveling to the U.S. It is with this in mind that we are expanding our daily academic schedule to better support students in distant time zones.

-Recent survey results from international families have reflected a strong interest in the school helping to find local solutions that can offer guardian services in the event that a student contracts COVID-19 while living on campus.
+Recent conversations with international families have reflected a strong interest in the school helping to find local solutions that can offer guardian services in the event that a student contracts COVID-19 while living on campus.
 Our preferred provider for such services is Student Health Advocates.
-Additional information about these services through this link.
+Additional information about these services is available through this link.

 International Student Fees